Find out more about receiving your degree certificate when you graduate

 If you are graduating in absentia (including July 2020, January 2021, and July 2021 graduands)...

-Your certificate will be posted out 4-6 weeks after the ceremonies (providing you have given your certificate postal address on the online form).
+Your certificate will be posted within 6 weeks of the ceremonies (providing you have given your certificate postal address on the online form).
 You will be sent a notification email when your certificate is due to be dispatched from the University.
 Please allow up to 8 weeks for delivery.

-If your certificate is being posted to to a UK address, then it will be sent by first class mail, and if to an overseas address, it will be sent by recorded mail.
+If your certificate is being posted to to a UK address, then it will be sent by second class mail, and if to an overseas address, it will be sent by airmail.